Home > Online Learning > Courses / Degrees/ Certificates > Course Types

 (Be sure to review the Important Dates for this semester to prevent automatic withdrawal from your class.)

-Northern Virginia Community College has reciprocal agreements with other SREB member states that allow students living in those states to take NOVA online courses through ELI.
+Northern Virginia Community College has reciprocal agreements with other SREB member states that allow students living in those states to take online courses through NOVA Online.